top of page

 • Severe cases: balance issues, muscle weakness, and even irreversible nerve damage if untreated

-What Causes Vitamin B12 Deficiency?
+Causes of Vitamin B12 Deficiency

-Why Are Injections the Standard Treatment?
+Why Injections Are the Standard Treatment

-If absorption is the problem, oral tablets won’t work effectively.
+If absorption is the issue, oral tablets may not be effective.
 Intramuscular hydroxocobalamin injections deliver B12 directly into the bloodstream, bypassing the gut.
+They are the gold standard for:

 • Pernicious anaemia